 Federal form 8609 will not be issued until the owner and/or management company produces evidence of attending a low-income housing tax credit compliance seminar sponsored either by the Agency or a sponsor acceptable to the Agency within the last 12 months.
-In addition, 8609s will not be issued until the Agency confirms that project has adhered to the design elements represented in the application and that landscaping and other amenities (play equipment, etc.) have been installed as per the applicant's site/landscaping plan.
+In addition, 8609s will not be issued until the Agency confirms that the monitoring fees have been paid and that the project has adhered to the design elements represented in the application and that landscaping and other amenities (play equipment, etc.) have been installed as per the applicant's site/landscaping plan.
 The Agency will exercise reasonable judgement in withholding the issuance of the 8609 considering the imposition of factors outside the developer's control, such as adverse seasonal and/or climatic conditions.
 Evidence of escrowed funds to complete landscaping may be required.